Looking at Mean-Payoff and Total-Payoff through Windows: Window Mean-Payoff Objective

 \begin{theorem} In two-player multi-dimension games, the fixed arbitrary window mean-payoff problem is EXPTIME-complete, and the fixed polynomial window mean-payoff problem is PSPACE-hard.
 For both players, exponential memory is sufficient and is required in general. \end{theorem}

 \textbf{$\Bounded$ window.} Unlike the one-dimension case, in which it is easier to decide the $\bounded$ problem than the fixed arbitrary one (i.e., the problem becomes easier when the fixed window size is sufficiently large), we prove that the complexity of the $\bounded$ window problem in multi-weighted games is at least non-primitive recursive.\footnote{That is, there exists no primitive recursive function that computes the answer to the $\bounded$ window problem.
-A well-known example of a decidable but non-primitive recursive function is the Ackermann function \cite{ackermann1928}.} Hence, there is no hope for efficient algorithms on the complete class of two-player multi-weighted games.

-This result is obtained through a reduction from the problem of deciding the existence of an infinite execution in a \textit{marked reset net}, also known as the \textit{termination problem}.
-A marked reset net \cite{dufourd98} is a Petri net with \textit{reset arcs} together with an initial marking of its places.
+A well-known example of a decidable but non-primitive recursive function is the Ackermann function~\cite{ackermann1928}.} Hence, there is no hope for efficient algorithms on the complete class of two-player multi-weighted games.
+This result is obtained by reduction from the problem of deciding the existence of an infinite execution in a \textit{marked reset net}, also known as the \textit{termination problem}.
+A marked reset net~\cite{dufourd98} is a Petri net with \textit{reset arcs} together with an initial marking of its places.
 Reset arcs are special arcs that reset a place (i.e., empty it of all its tokens).
-The termination problem for reset nets is decidable but non-primitive recursive hard (as follows from the results of \cite{schnoebelen02}, also discussed in \cite{lazic08}).
+The termination problem for reset nets is decidable but non-primitive recursive hard (as follows from~\cite{schnoebelen02}, also discussed in~\cite{lazic08}).

 Given a reset net $\resetNet$ with an initial marking $\resetNetInitMarking \in \nat^{\resetNetPlacesSize}$ (where $\resetNetPlaces$ is the set of places of the net), we build a two-player multi-weighted game $\game$ with $\dimension = \resetNetPlacesSize + 3$ dimensions such that $\playerOne$ wins the $\bounded$ window objective for threshold $\zeroVector$ if and only if $\resetNet$ does not have an infinite execution from $\resetNetInitMarking$.